tanmaypardeshi/CSC-510-Project2-TeachersPetBot/README.md

   * Save data charts on DB rather than locally in json
   * Store data based on user emote reactions to instructor messages

-For a deatiled description of each of the above future enhancements listed visit [Phase 3 Board](https://github.com/Ashwinshankar98/TeachersPetBot/projects/1).
+For a detailed description of each of the above future enhancements listed visit [Phase 3 Board](https://github.com/Ashwinshankar98/TeachersPetBot/projects/1).

 <hr />